On Bridging Generic and Personalized Federated Learning for Image Classification: Related Work (A detailed version is in )

-We also aim to reduce local models' drifts but via a different way. {We directly bypass the empirical risks that reflect clients' data distributions.
-Instead, we apply objective functions in class-imbalanced learning \cite{he2009learning}, which are designed to be robust to the change of class distributions.
-Our approach is different from \cite{wang2020towards,yang2020federated,duan2020self}, which monitored and resolved class imbalance from the server while we tackled it at the clients.
-Our approach is also different from agnostic FL \cite{mohri2019agnostic,deng2020distributionally}, whose local training is still built on empirical risk minimization.
-The closest to ours is \cite{hsu2020federated}, which used a traditional class-imbalanced treatment, re-weighting, to mitigate non-identical class distributions.
-We show that more advanced techniques can be applied to further improve the performance, especially under extreme non-IID conditions where re-weighting is less effective.
-Moreover, our method is compatible with existing efforts like \FedDyn \cite{feddyn} and \SCAFFOLD~\cite{karimireddy2020mime} to boost the generic performance.
+\textbf{Generic federated learning.} \FedAvg~\citep{mcmahan2017communication} is the standard algorithm, and many works are proposed to improve it, either in the \textbf{global aggregation} step~\citep{yurochkin2019bayesian,wang2020federated,lin2020ensemble,chen2021fedbe,hsu2019measuring,reddi2021adaptive} or \textbf{local training} step~\citep{malinovskiy2020local,yuan2020federated,zhao2018federated,wang2020tackling}.
+For example, to reduce local models' drifts from the global model, \FedProx \citep{li2020federated} and \FedDyn \citep{feddyn} employed regularization toward the global model; \SCAFFOLD~\citep{karimireddy2020mime} leveraged control variates to correct local gradients.
+We also aim to reduce local models' drifts but via a different way.
+We apply objective functions in class-imbalanced learning \citep{he2009learning}, which are designed to be robust to class distribution changes.
+The closest to ours is \citep{hsu2020federated}, which used a traditional class-imbalanced treatment named re-weighting.
+We show that more advanced techniques can be applied to further improve the performance, especially under extreme non-IID conditions where re-weighting is ineffective.